JosefNemec/Playnite/README.md

 ---------
 List of known issues and solutions can be found [on wiki](https://github.com/JosefNemec/Playnite/wiki/Known-Issues).

-Security Concerns
+Privacy Statement
 ---------
 Playnite doesn't store any user information and you don't need to provide any information to import installed games.
-Login is required only for full library import of GOG and Origin games and in that case only web session cookie is stored, the same way when you login to those services via web browser.
+Login is required only for full library import of GOG, Origin and Battle.net games and in that case only web session cookie is stored, the same way when you login to those services via web browser.

 Questions, issues etc.
 ---------